InfluxGraph/influxgraph/README.rst

    Please note that InfluxDB configurations containing Graphite metric templates are currently *not* supported.

-   Support for templates, meaning querying Graphite metrics that have been parsed into tags by InfluxDB's Graphite plugin is coming in a later version.
+   Support for templates, meaning querying Graphite metrics that have been parsed into tags by InfluxDB's Graphite plugin is not yet possible.

    This plugin currently requires that all Graphite metrics paths are stored as a single measurement.

+   Contributions to fully support templated Graphite data are most welcome.

 Templates should be empty in InfluxDB's Graphite plugin configuration. ::